March 3, 2016

 Types of Thermostats Available with Regards to Innovation in Thermostats

-Wi-Fi in this case meaning that the device can get connected to a wireless network and be accessed and controlled through it.
-What that means is that the device can be accessed and adjusted remotely, hence the convenience of total control even when no physically next to the thermostat.
+Wi-Fi in this case means that the device can get connected to a wireless network and be accessed and controlled through it.
+What that means is that the device can be accessed and adjusted remotely, hence the convenience of total control even when not physically next to the thermostat.